openshift/training/beta-1-setup.md

 or screen session will help enable you to do other things on the master while OpenShift is still running.

+** NOTE: You will need a network overlay before 2 nodes can work, so, for now, just use one node **

 1. On the VM that you wish to be the OpenShift master, execute the following:

         ~/origin/_output/local/bin/linux/amd64/openshift start master \